What We Do

 Community adaptation and resilience

-This research aims to contribute to one of the most challenging aspects of environmental change adaptation – assessing and building the current capacity of communities and cities to plan and respond to impacts.Learn more
+We seek to assess and build the current capacity of communities and cities to plan and respond to climate change-related impacts.Learn more

 Decision making and support

 We develop and test decision support tools to promote informed decision-making and improve health outcomes.Learn more

 We aim to inform behaviorally realistic climate and energy programs in effort to combat deleterious effects of environmental change.Learn more

 Our approaches crosses disciplinary boundaries, including psychology, decision science, sociology, geography, and public health.
 Our research is about helping people become more resilient to adverse events and build more sustainable communities to meet the challenge of the risks of global environmental change.
 In the face of increasing threats to our environment and health, people need to be equipped with relevant information and realistic options.
 Our research aims to inform the design of interventions, policies and programs that help people make more informed decisions.
 We use multiple convergent methods -- interviews, surveys, experiments, prospective longitudinal designs, ecological momentary assessments, and remote and personal sensing.
 When working with frontline communities, we pursue a community-based approach where research is a true collaborative enterprise between researchers and communities.